wssimms/wssimms-minimach/README.md

 3    	      SWAP 		Exchanges the contents of A and C

-4	      AND  address	The contents of A are replaced with the
+4 lo hi	      AND  address	The contents of A are replaced with the
 	      			bitwise AND of A and the byte loaded from the specified memory address.
 The contents
 				of C are replaced with the complement of the bitwise AND of A and C

-5	      OR   address	The contents of A are replaced with the
+5 lo hi	      OR   address	The contents of A are replaced with the
 	      			bitwise OR of A and the byte loaded from the specified memory address.
 The contents
 				of C are replaced with the complement of